1d8/ctf/solutions/thm_committed.md

 # Committed - https://tryhackme.com/room/committed

-For this challenge, we're given an Ubuntu machine and told that sensitive data, aka our flag, has been committed to a Github repository, but it is unknown where it was committed to.
+For this challenge, we're given an Ubuntu machine and told that sensitive data, aka our flag, has been committed to a Github repository, but it is unknown where the exact file location that the data was committed to.
 Our task is to find this sensitive data using `git`!

 With `git`, every commit is logged and gets a commit ID which is a long hash-like string.
 We can view a summary of the commit history by running `git log`: